When Autistic Teens Don’t Understand Themselves, They Often Blame Themselves

 They’ve heard:

-Without understanding why their brain works differently, your autistic teen may have quietly begun to form painful beliefs about themselves:
+Without understanding why their brain works differently, many autistic teens quietly begin to form painful beliefs about themselves:

 These beliefs don’t come from autism itself.